jrobalino/udacity-vr/docs/index.md

 [![Motion System](https://jrobalino.github.io/udacity-vr/img/motion.png)](https://youtu.be/kdHdD7CGaAE)

 The video linked in the screenshot above demonstrates the linear motion system in the game, which was user-tested with four people (including a player sensitive to simulator sickness) until a comfortable speed was achieved.

-The initial translation time was 3 seconds, which was extended to 7 seconds after testing.
+- The initial translation time was 3 seconds, which was extended to 7 seconds after testing.
+- The initial motion path was not lined by trees.
+To increase the comfort of a particularly sensitive player, I lined up trees along the path to anchor objects in the player's periphery.

+> **Note:** When the player chooses to play again, the game teleports them back to the start.
+This mechanism proved comfortable for players and got to having fun quickly and efficiently.

 #### Game Mechanics Bolstered by Audio and Video